busches/angular-summit-hackathon/README.md

 2. The `TypeDetailsCtrl` `update` function should return the details for the selected month
 3. In the details listing:
   - From and To show as unix timestamps, they should instead appear in this format: `(2017) July 01 01:01 am`
+  - The category always shows as `RAJU` instead it should show the type category, e.g. `Entertainment`
   - Duration shows as a unix timestamp, it should instead appear in this format: `08:01` (Hours:Minutes)

 Note: The `Work` category has no items in it.